 (6) The Board must give the complainant, if any, and the respondent notice of a decision made under subsection (2) or (3) together with short particulars of the reasons for the decision and the right to apply for a review of the decision under section 64.

+[Section 57 amended: No. 4 of 2021 s.
+130.]

 Division 4 — Proceedings in State Administrative Tribunal

 58. Jurisdiction of State Administrative Tribunal